stackup-wallet/web3-ansible-playbooks/README.md

 # Getting started

-A collection of [Ansible](https://docs.ansible.com/ansible/latest/getting_started/) playbooks for provisioning web3 infrastructure.
+A collection of [Ansible](https://docs.ansible.com/ansible/latest/getting_started/) playbooks for provisioning web3 infrastructure on Ubuntu servers.

 ## Table of contents